 When your string trimmer loses power, it can get frustrating to try to trim grass when it gets pushed over or wrapped around the trimmer head.

-A Ryobi string timmer will lose power when it isn’t getting sufficient air, fuel or spark required for the engine perform at its best.
-Carbon deposit buildup in the exhaust port, muffler and spark arrestor screen can also result in a loss of power.
+A Ryobi string timmer will lose power when it isn’t getting sufficient air, fuel, or spark required for the engine to perform at its best.
+Carbon deposit buildup in the exhaust port, muffler, and spark arrestor screen can also result in a loss of power.

 Reasons a Ryobi string trimmer has no power:

 - Carbon buildup on the exhaust port